zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 3.3 Compatibility with Relativity

 This temporal dilation is entirely consistent with Einstein's relativity.
-The crew is not violating causality—they are simply taking a "shortcut" through time by existing in a high-coherence reference frame.
+The crew is not violating causality, they are simply taking a "shortcut" through time by existing in a high-coherence reference frame.

 From the crew's perspective: short journey.
 From the universe's perspective: long wait.